codee-com/open-catalog/README.md

 performance experts on the best practices for performance.
 It consist of a glossary and a list of checks for the C, C++ and Fortran programming languages.

+## Benchmarks

+This catalog includes [a suite of microbenchmarks](Benchmark/README.md) that demonstrate the potential performance improvement that can be attained by applying the fixes that are suggested for each check.

 ## Checks

 | ID                       | Title                                                                                                                                                              | C | Fortran | C++ |